Johandrelr/webScraperSalesData/README.md

 # webScraper
+(This is a public version, some files not here)

 This is my first python project.
 The objective is to scrape data from property developer site to compile sales data for use in another application.